The ColorPerfect Help System

 Select

-This List Menu has a list of ten possible names to be given to stored CC settings.
-A name can be selected for applying already stored CC data to a new image or to be used for storing the current CC settings for future use.
-To make a new name for storing current CC settings, any name can be changed by typing to replace it.
-There are ten names on the list and the name length is limited.
+This List Menu has a list of ten possible names to be given to stored CC settings and an additional name _Previous which always refers to the stored CC settings for the previous saved image for the current mode (ColorPos, PerfectRAW, or ColorNeg).
+A name can be selected for applying already stored CC data to a new image or (excepting _Previous) to be used for storing the current CC settings for future use.
+To make a new name for storing current CC settings, any name (except _Previous) can be changed by typing to replace it.
+There are ten names besides _Previous on the list and the name length is limited.

 Save

-This will save the current list of CC Master names and settings to a file.
-On the PC (Mac is done differently) a File Save dialog box will come up allowing you to specify the file name and location.
-The file will be *.negcc for ColorNeg Mode and *.poscc for ColorPos Mode.
+This will save the current list of CC Master names and settings to a file. _Previous is not included in the Save.
+A File Save dialog box will come up allowing you to specify the file name and location.
+The file will be *.negcc for ColorNeg Mode, *.poscc for ColorPos Mode and *.rawcc for PerfectRAW Mode.

 Load

-This will Load a list of CC Master names and settings from a file.
-On the PC (Mac is done differently) a File Open dialog box will come up allowing you to specify the file name and location.
-The file will be *.negcc for ColorNeg Mode and *.poscc for ColorPos Mode.
+This will Load a list of CC Master names and settings from a file. _Previous is not affected by the Load.
+A File Open dialog box will come up allowing you to specify the file name and location.
+The file will be *.negcc for ColorNeg Mode and *.poscc for ColorPos Mode and *.rawcc for PerfectRAW Mode.

 CC